whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/pipeline.md

 octopus [other options] --temp-directory-prefix results/variants/tmp/octopus/
 ```

 This will probably work here.
-(In general you may need to use snakemake wildcards etc. to name this temp directory so it doesn't clash if the same rule runs multiple jobs in parallel.)
+(In general you may need to use snakemake wildcards etc. to name this temp directory so it doesn't clash if the same rule runs multiple jobs in parallel.)s

+#### Tips on using `bwa mem`

+Here are a few options you can use to `bwa mem` which you might want to consider using.

+* Run `bwa mem` for a list of options.

+* The basic usage is `bwa mem -o output.sam [path to indexed fasta file] read1.fq.gz read2.fq.gz`

+* The `-t` option tells `bwa` to use more than one thread.
+(If doing this, make sure to also [tell snakemake the number of threads it will use](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#threads).)

+* The `-R` option specifies that `bwa` should include a read group header line and read groups tags in the output - this is [described above](#read-groups-what-now).

+* By default, `bwa` will output only the best alignment for each read.
+However, if you specify the `-a` option then `bwa` will output multiple possible alignments for each read, but all except one will be marked as 'not a primary alignment' (using the [`SAM flags`](https://broadinstitute.github.io/picard/explain-flags.html)).
+This can be useful in cases when you want to consider possible alternate alignments.

+There are also other aligners out there. [`minimap2`](https://github.com/lh3/minimap2) is another
+good choice.
+Nevertheless the field typically currently uses `bwa mem` for Illumina short-read NGS
+data.

+#### Tips on using `samtools`

+Here are some tips on using `samtools`:

+* Run `samtools` for a list of commands, and `samtools [command]` for a list of options for each command.

+* Some commands, like `samtools markdup`, take the output filename as a seperate argument.
+But others, such as `samtools view` or `samtools sort`, want you to use the `-o` option to specify the output file (otherwise they output to standard output).

+* `multiqc` can read `samtools stats` output, useful for post-alignment QC.

 ## Good luck!